nriley/brightness/README.md

 Command-line display brightness control for macOS.

-This tool enables programmatic control of macOS screen brightness.
-You can set and retrieve hardware brightness settings with this utility.
+This tool enables you to set and obtain the brightness level of all internal and certain external displays from the command line or a script.

 <table><tr><th>
 	Please note that if you cannot control your display’s brightness from Displays System Preferences, you will not be able to do it with <tt>brightness</tt>.
+Users also report incompatibility with the LG UltraFine displays.
 See <a href="https://github.com/nriley/brightness/issues/11">this issue</a> for more information and some potential other options.
 </th></tr></table>

 Install with Homebrew